-You can check the amount of threads you have on your CPU through using built in Windows services and tools like task manager, and system information.
-You can also check through manufacturer’s spec sheet, and by using some third party apps.
+You can check the number of threads on your CPU using built-in Windows services and tools like task manager and system information.
+You can also check through the manufacturer’s spec sheet and by using some third-party apps.

-The amount of threads your CPU has depends upon its model, its core count, its generation and whether it has simultaneous multithreading (SMT) like hyper-threading enabled.
+The amount of threads your CPU has depends upon its model, core count, generation, and whether it has enabled simultaneous multi-threading (SMT) like hyper-threading.

-Newer generation processors have more threads compared to the previous gen CPUs primarily because they have more cores.
+Newer-generation processors have more threads than the previous gen CPUs because they have more cores.

-The higher the amount of threads you have, the better is the CPU performance since having more threads essentially means your CPU has more workers (resources) at its disposal.
+The higher the number of threads you have, the better the CPU performance since having more lines means your CPU has more workers (resources) at its disposal.

-How to Check How Many CPU Threads Do I Have?
+How do I Check How Many CPU Threads I Have?

-The following are some of the ways to check how many CPU threads you have.
+The following are some ways to check how many CPU threads you have.
 Most of these are as easy as pie.

 - Use the Task Manager in Windows